ysymyth/awesome-language-agents/README.md

 Adding new materials.
 Please contribute to discussions in issues, and suggestions in pull requests!

-(Goal: complete an inital version by August 2023!)
+(Goal: complete an inital version by Sept 6 2023!)

 ## Blogposts
 - **Technical overview**: [LLM Powered Autonomous Agents (Lil’Log)](https://lilianweng.github.io/posts/2023-06-23-agent/)